Intensive care environment

 alarms: caregivers set the thresholds in order to be alerted to certain variations in patient parameters

-see that the partitions are glazed: it is a question of supporting the continuous monitoring of the patient
+You may be surprised to see that the partitions are glazed: it allows the continuous monitoring of the patient

 The equipment of an Intensive care room

 Assisted ventilation can be administered in two ways: in some cases, a mask covering the nose and mouth, connected to the ventilator, can be used to administer oxygen with a certain pressure when the patient has difficulty breathing on his own: this is called NIV or Non-Invasive Ventilation.
-In other cases, breathing must be assisted in a more precise way: a tube (intubation probe) is then introduced through the mouth, into the trachea, and is connected to the respirator (or ventilator).
-Breathing is then assisted by the ventilator and allows precise adjustments to protect and efficiently supplement the lung and its functions
+In other cases, breathing must be assisted in a more precise way: a tube (intubation tube) is then introduced through the mouth, into the trachea, and is connected to the respirator (or ventilator).
+Breathing is then assisted by the ventilator and allows precise adjustments to protect and efficiently supplement the lung and its functions.

 A urinary catheter can be placed to collect urine and measure its volume accurately, which allows us to obtain indications on the renal function.